Jeremy Bentham — "The only good reason for a law is to prevent a greater evil."

 The only good reason for a law is to prevent a greater evil.

-"The power of the crown is the power of the people."
+"The more extensive the liberty of the press, the more extensive the security of the people."

 Attributed, reflecting his minimalist approach to legislation and focus on harm reduction.